 One of the great F.A.
-Cup ties of the 1990s saw Arsenal, the reigning English league champions, travel up to north Wales to face a Wrexham team who'd finished rock-bottom of the football league.
-George Graham's men were expected to cruise through the tie, especially as they'd named a really strong line-up featuring the likes of Seaman, Dixon, Winterburn, Adams, Rocastle, Merson, Smith and Campbell.
+Cup ties of the 1990s saw Arsenal, the reigning English league champions, travel up to north Wales to face a Wrexham team who'd finished rock-bottom of the football league in the previous season.
+George Graham's men were expected to cruise through the tie, especially as they'd named a really strong line-up, featuring the likes of Seaman, Dixon, Winterburn, Adams, Rocastle, Merson, Smith and Campbell.
 So, when Alan Smith tucked the ball away from Paul Merson's cross just before half-time to make it one-nil, most people thought that was game-over.
 After all, this was Arsenal with their rock solid defence.
 The "One-nil to the Arsenal" chant had been sung around First Divison grounds over the course of the previous few seasons for a reason - they were used to seeing out tight victories against the strongest of opposition.

 However, with just eight minutes to go, and Arsenal still looking comfortable at one-nil, Wrexham got a free-kick outside the Arsenal penalty area.
-Wrexham's 37 year-old captain Mickey Thomas grabbed the ball.
-Thomas was back at the club where he'd started out in the 1970s before embarking on an eventful career that had seen him play for the likes of Manchester United, Everton and Chelsea.
-Thomas turned back the clock to fire home an incredible free-kick to put Wrexham level.
-Two minutes later the unthinkable happened as Steve Watkin poked the ball underneath David Seaman to give the Dragons the lead.
+Wrexham's 37 year-old captain, Mickey Thomas, grabbed the ball.
+Thomas was back at the club where he'd started out in the 1970s, before he'd embarked on an eventful career that had seen him play for the likes of Manchester United, Everton and Chelsea.
+Thomas turned back the years to fire home an incredible free-kick to put Wrexham level.
+Then, just two minutes later, the unthinkable happened - Steve Watkin poking the ball underneath David Seaman to give the Dragons the lead.

-At the time Coventry were flying high in the old First Division, going into the tie in sixth position and still featuring many of the players who only two years previous had won the FA Cup after their dramatic victory over Spurs.
+At the time Coventry were flying high in the old First Division, going into the tie in sixth position and still featuring many of the players who, only two years previous, had become FA Cup winners following that dramatic victory over Spurs.
 Sutton United, on the other hand, were mid-table in the GM Vauxhall Conference, but, spurred on by the majority of the 8000 fans who'd packed into Gander Green Lane, they took the lead just before half-time with a header by their captain, Tony Rains.